rgommezz/react-native-offline/README.md

 ```

+Note: since this component will re-render its children every time its parent's props or state changes, it's recommended to use it on leaf components in your tree.

 ## Integration with Redux

-The are 3 features that this library provides in order to leverage offline capabilities in your redux store.
+There are 3 features that this library provides in order to leverage offline capabilities in your redux store: a reducer, a middleware and an offline queue system.
 You can use all of them or just the ones that suits your needs.

 ### Network reducer
 A network reducer to be provided to the store